basiliscos/cpp-bredis/README.md

 ## Inspecting network traffic

-See `t/SocketWithLogging.hpp` for example.
-The main idea is quite simple: instead of providing real socket implementation supplied by `Boost::ASIO`, provide an wrapper (proxy) which will **spy** on the traffic before delegating it to/from `Boost::ASIO` socket.
+See `t/SocketWithLogging.hpp` for an example.
+The main idea is quite simple:
+Instead of providing a real socket implementation supplied by `Boost::ASIO`, provide a wrapper (proxy) which will **spy** on the traffic before delegating it to/from a `Boost::ASIO` socket.

 ## Cancellation & other socket operations

-There is nothing specific with bredis, but if you need low-level socket operations, instead of moving *socket* into bredis connection, you can simply move a *reference* to it, and keep (own) the socket somewhere outside of bredis connection.
+There is nothing specific to this in bredis.
+If you need low-level socket operations, instead of moving *socket* into bredis connection, you can simply move a *reference* to it and keep (own) the socket somewhere outside of the bredis connection.

 ```cpp
 using socket_t = asio::ip::tcp::socket;